Health & Safety

 A&F Co. is committed to supporting meaningful industry-wide safety improvements, and to ensuring the welfare of our employees and our vendors around the world.
 Since 2013, we have undertaken extensive remediation efforts in Bangladesh in order to partner with our suppliers to assess and address key matters in their factories, including workplace safety.

 In continuing A&F Co.’s ongoing effort to make safety improvements in Bangladesh factories, our company joined Nirapon in 2019.
 Nirapon is an industry-led nonprofit organization that collaborates with global brands, retailers, manufacturers, and NGOs to create and sustain a culture of workplace safety in Bangladesh factories.
+In 2025, 13 factories in Bangladesh participated in the Nirapon program, covering over 35,000 workers.
 The Nirapon Safety Management Program consists of:

 Safety Systems – This process includes factory reporting with fact-based evidence and site visit, that help factory managers establish and sustain safety management systems.